David-Cola/David-Cola.github.io/README.md

 ##### Molecular Weight
-The sum of all the masses in a molecule.
+The sum of all the masses in a molecule

 ##### KxA

 ##### Valence